Late October to early November

 - Dig a deep hole because it’s best to plant much of the stem of your tomato plants below the surface.
 This way the stem turns into roots and makes the plant much stronger.
 There’s no need to pull off the leaves of the stem you bury (they’ll just rot off).
 If you do pull them off you’re opening the plant up to infection.

 - If your friable soil is not very deep or if you live in a cooler climate, try planting your tomatoes sideways in the ground.
 The plant will correct itself and grow upwards towards the sun.

-- Sprinkle rock dust with seaweed (Natures Organic Fertiliser) around each plant and water in well.
+- Sprinkle rock dust (in our Morganics fertiliser) around each plant and water in well.

 - When the flowers set we’ll feed the plants with a liquid fertiliser and when the fruit starts appearing we’ll cover the plants with netting to keep the birds off.